Arpita-314/Arpita-314/README.md

 ## 🔬 About Me
 - 🌍 Recently completed my Master's thesis at the Walter Schottky Institute, TUM, focusing on ODMR pulse sequences and NV magnetometry.
 - 🧪 Hands-on experience with X-ray imaging, XMCD, Fourier optics, and advanced fabrication techniques.
-- 🤖 Transitioning into algorithm development for computational X-ray optics and image reconstruction.
+- 🤖 Transitioning into computational roles for algorithm development and research.

 ## 🛠️ Skills
 - Programming: Python (NumPy, SciPy, Matplotlib, TensorFlow), C++, and LaTeX.